What is the Deutschlandstipendium?

 - Vereinigung von Freunden der Universität Stuttgart e.V.
 (VFUS)

 - Witte, Weller und Partner Patentanwälte mbB

 Just 1,800 euros suffice to support one of our students for one year.
-Since the Federal Government will match your donation, the student receives a total of 3,600 euro per year or 300 euro per month.
+Since the Federal Government will match your donation, the student receives a total of 3,600 euros per year or 300 euros per month.

 The University of Stuttgart’s funding packages are tiered.
-This makes it equally possible to support only one student (at 1,800 euro per year) and to give out larger funding packages.
+Due to this, you may support only one student (at 1,800 euros per year) or give out larger funding packages.

-Donors who fund three Scholarships (totaling 5,400 euro per year) have a say as to which study orientation they would like to support: i.e., two of these three Scholarships are directed to study programs that the donor designates.
+Donors who fund three scholarships (totaling 5,400 euros per year) have a say as to which study orientation they would like to support: i.e., two out of three scholarships are directed to study programs that the donor designates.

-For more information or answers to your questions, Andrea Biallas (see below) will look forward to hearing from you.
+For more information or answers to your questions, Dr.-Ing.
+Ulrich Eggert (see below) will look forward to hearing from you.